Rachel's Divorce Pro

 Community funds (wages earned during marriage) used to pay down a separate property mortgage create a community property interest — regardless of whose name is on the title.

-The couple paid down the mortgage using income earned during marriage
+The couple paid down mortgage principal using income earned during marriage.

 What if a transmutation happened?